architsangal/foodfast/README.md

  <h1>Adding Android,Ios and Web support</h1>

-In your project dashboard,click the flutter icon,
+In your project dashboard,click on the flutter icon.

 <img src = "READMEResources/firebase_1.jpeg"/>

 Now follow all the steps mentioned in this page,

-Note:Make sure you login to your firebase account while you initialise your firebase_cli in your terminal.

 <img src = "READMEResources/firebase_2.jpeg"/>